 I work with individuals age 14 and above, helping them to find positive solutions to life’s challenging problems.
 My patients may be dealing with issues such as: eating disorders, mood disorders, emotional dysregulation, relationship issues, stress & anxiety to name a few.
 I work with individuals, couples, families and groups.
 I also provide talks within the community.

-If you have heard all you need to, feel free to stop here.
-I forgot to tell you all about my training, which might not be terribly interesting to you, but I should do it anyway!
-I obtained my B.A. from the University of Marylandat College Park and my Masters in Social Work from the University of Pennsylvania.
-Some of the extensive experience with eating disorders was obtained from premier treatment facilities such as the Center for Eating Disorders at Sheppard Pratt in Baltimore, MD, the Renfrew Center in Philadelphia, PA, and the Belmont Center for Comprehensive Treatment on the eating disorder unit, also in Philadelphia, PA.
-I have also worked at a Domestic Violence Shelter, an outpatient counseling center, and an EAP program where I wokred with a plethora of issues, not just eating disorders.
+Here comes the boring stuff, the information about my training.
+I obtained my B.A. from the University of Maryland at College Park and my Masters in Social Work from the University of Pennsylvania.
+Some of my extensive experience with eating disorders was obtained from premier treatment facilities such as the Center for Eating Disorders at Sheppard Pratt in Baltimore, MD, the Renfrew Center in Philadelphia, PA, and the Belmont Center for Comprehensive Treatment on the eating disorder unit, also in Philadelphia, PA.
+I have also worked at a Domestic Violence Shelter, an outpatient counseling center, and an EAP program where I worked with a plethora of issues, not just eating disorders.
 Whatever you are dealing with, I would love to work with you in our comfortable & safe office located near the Columbia Mall in Columbia, MD.